Mount Herzl

 It is named after Theodor Herzl, the founder of modern Zionism.
 Herzl's tomb lies at the top of the hill.
 Yad Vashem, which commemorates the Holocaust, lies to the west of Mt.
 Herzl.
 Israel's war dead are also buried there.
-Mount Herzl is 834 meters above sea level.
+Mount Herzl is 834 m above sea level.

 History

-In 1934, Zionist leader Menahem Ussishkin organized the re-interment of Leon Pinsker in Nicanor Cave on Mount Scopus in an attempt to build a pantheon for the great leaders of the Jewish nation.
+The primary place of honor for Jewish burials in the pre-State era was on the Mount of Olives.
+In 1934, Zionist leader Menahem Ussishkin organized the re-interment of Leon Pinsker in Nicanor Cave located on the grounds of the Hebrew University of Jerusalem on Mount Scopus. in an attempt to build a pantheon for the great leaders of the Jewish nation.
 Ussishkin was buried there himself in 1941.
 When Mount Scopus became an enclave, cut off from Jerusalem, the implementation of this plan was no longer feasible.
+The future site of Mount Herzl was chosen for the symbolism of its status as the city's tallest mountain and faced the traditional, but then inaccessible, site on the Mount of Olives.

-During summer 1949, Theodor Herzl's remains were reinterred on a hill in West Jerusalem which faced the Mount of Olives from a distance and renamed in his honour, Mount Herzl.
-In November 1949, soldiers who fell during the 1947–1949 Palestine war in the Jerusalem area were buried on the north slope of the hill.
+During summer 1949, Theodor Herzl's remains were disinterred from their original location in Vienna, flown to Israel and transferred to a hill in West Jerusalem which faced the Mount of Olives from a distance and renamed in his honour, Mount Herzl.
+Nearly 400,000 people came out to pay their respects to Herzl as his coffin was transferred from Lod Airport and reburied in state ceremonies.
+In November 1949, soldiers who fell during the 1947–1949 Palestine war in the Jerusalem area were buried on the north slope of the hill, with the Defense Minisry formally establishing the site as a national cemetery.

 Apart from Theodor Herzl, Mt.
 Herzl is the burial place of five of Israel's prime ministers: Levi Eshkol, Golda Meir, Yitzhak Shamir, Yitzhak Rabin (who is buried beside his wife Leah) and Shimon Peres.
 Israeli presidents are also buried on Mt.
 Herzl, as are other prominent Jewish and Zionist leaders.

 Mt.
 Herzl is the venue for many commemorative events and national celebrations.

 The military section was designed and landscaped by two Hungarian-born architects, Asher Hiram and Haim Giladi.